faenrandir/a_careful_examination/documents/lgbt/lds-statements-on-cause-and-cure-for-homosexuality.md

 LDS Institute Manual [The Life And Teachings Of Jesus And His Apostles](https://archive.org/details/TheLifeAndTeachingsOfJesusAndHisApostlesLDSManual/page/n321)  pg 317 (quoting Spencer W. Kimball's The Miracle of Forgiveness) (The manual was copyrighted in [1978 and 1979](https://archive.org/details/TheLifeAndTeachingsOfJesusAndHisApostlesLDSManual/page/n1) and was superceded by [a new manual in 2014](https://www.lds.org/manual/new-testament-student-manual/title-page?lang=eng), I believe)

+### attempting to prove that these impulses are inborn

+> Several publications are now being circulated about the Church which defend and promote gay or lesbian conduct.
+They wrest the scriptures attempting to prove that these impulses are inborn, cannot be overcome, and should not be resisted; and therefore, such conduct has a morality of its own.
+They quote scriptures to justify perverted acts between consenting adults.
+That same logic would justify incest or the molesting of little children of either gender.
+Neither the letter nor the spirit of moral law condones any such conduct.

+> ...

+> All of us are subject to feelings and impulses.
+Some are worthy and some of them are not; some of them are natural and some of them are not.
+We are to control them, meaning we are to direct them according to the moral law.

+Elder Boyd K. Packer, [https://www.churchofjesuschrist.org/study/general-conference/1990/10/covenants?lang=eng](https://www.lds.org/general-conference/2010/10/cleansing-the-inner-vessel?lang=eng)

 ### some suppose that they were preset

 > Some suppose that they were preset and cannot overcome what they feel are inborn temptations toward the impure and unnatural.
 Not so!
 [Why would our Heavenly Father do that to anyone?]
 Remember, God is our Heavenly Father.  (bracketed text in audio/video only)